lammps/lammps/doc/src/pair_airebo.rst

 to specify the path for the potential file.

-As an example, if your LAMMPS simulation has 4 atom types and you want the 1st 3 to be C, and the 4th to be H, you would use the following pair_coeff command:
+As an example, if your LAMMPS simulation has 4 atom types and you want the first 3 to be C, and the fourth to be H, you would use the following pair_coeff command:

 .. code-block:: LAMMPS

    pair_coeff * * CH.airebo C C C H

-The 1st 2 arguments must be \* \* so as to span all LAMMPS atom types.
+The first 2 arguments must be \* \* so as to span all LAMMPS atom types.
 The first three C arguments map LAMMPS atom types 1,2,3 to the C element in the AIREBO file.
 The final H argument maps LAMMPS atom type 4 to the H element in the SW file.
 If a mapping value is